 An Example of How Much You'll Pay for VoIP

-If we take Ooma for our example, the cost per user is currently $19.95.
+Let's use Ooma office as an example, as the cost per user is currently $19.95.
 For twenty users, this equates to $399 per month.
 It's worth noting that many providers operate on a sliding scale where the more employees the company has, the larger the discount.
-You can find out how much money you can save with Ooma by using our online tool.
+You can find out how much money you can save with Ooma by using our online tool, or check out the Ooma alternatives we've reviewed.

 Another, optional cost is a headset.
 While not essential, many call handlers will feel more comfortable and be more productive using a headset.
 Again, RingCentral recommends the Jabra Evolve 40, which retails for $80.
 Twenty of these come to $1,600.